WillGeis/minecraftServerPublicFiles/README.md

 ![image](https://github.com/user-attachments/assets/ace26fa9-7eba-4f00-8003-8720e3cc8ba6)

+### 2Δ) google drive method

+If you are a lazy asshat, do not want to learn how to use a wonderful tool (again because you are a P.O.S.), and you just want to say "fuck you" to my hard work making a launcher, here is the google drive link for all the jars.
+I hope you feel bad about yourself: [Clicking this link means that you do not support Will's hard work](https://drive.google.com/drive/folders/1ioKVlznl7OvcqtVKKr4FN9gSg0iJfsCY?usp=sharing)

-**NOTE:** if you do not want to individually download all the files from this repository by hand, you can proceed to step 5 and learn how to clone this repository
+**NOTE ON STEP 2:** if you do not want to individually download all the files from this repository by hand, you can proceed to step 4 and learn how to clone this repository

 Copy and paste all mods from the "MODS" folder [click here](https://github.com/WillGeis/minecraftServerPublicFiles/tree/main/MODS) within the repository into the .minecraft/mods (~\.minecraft\mods) folder (note the mods pictured below are from a previous verison, just do the current mods in this repository):